 “It [HACC] has given me the chance to do something that my children can be proud of.”

-Tanishia Anderson, HACC criminal justice , knows that setbacks in life have a way of molding you into the person you’re meant to be.
+Tanishia Hitchcock, HACC criminal justice , knows that setbacks in life have a way of molding you into the person you’re meant to be.
 After graduating from high school, Tanishia became pregnant and had to put her dreams on hold to be a mom.

 Today, she is a single mom to three children, two of whom are diagnosed with autism.
 She is working a full-time job, while completing her degree and struggling with anxiety, depression and post-traumatic stress disorder (PTSD).
 Tanishia is also a survivor of domestic violence.